ProSapient

 The history of Prosapient

-ProSapient has client-service offices in London, Raleigh and Toronto, and a technical development team in Kyiv.
-It operated a Barcelona office 2019-2021, before closing it.
+ProSapient has client-service offices in London, Raleigh and Lisbon, and a technical development team in Kyiv.
+It previously operated Barcelona and Toronto offices.
 One co-founder previously worked at Coleman Research.
-The company has grown with a low-cost offering, selling both expert calls and surveys.
-It has done four equity funding rounds:
+The company initially grew with a low-cost offering, selling both expert calls and surveys.
+Over the years, it did five equity funding rounds:

 £4.65m in 2022 in a series of transactions.
-Reflecting a tougher market and net losses, the company valuation dropped v. the previous funding round.
-The company also raised debt from Israeli bank Leumi ABL.
+The company also raised debt from bank Leumi ABL.

 £1.5m in Nov 2023 in an internal bridge round, matched by a £1.5m loan (and settling the previous loan) at a whopping 16% interest rate.
-The lender was a newly formed company called Cobb Trustees Ltd. The company founder is an ex-Man GLG hedge fund manager, who owns ~0.6% of Prosapient's equity.
-The first loan principal repayment is due in 2025, and we're all curiously watching how this will play out.
+The lender was a newly formed company owned by one of the company's investors.
+The first loan principal repayment is due in 2025.

 Mid-2023, a former Prosapient manager co-founded the expert network ENCO Insights.